 What too much sugar can do

-When we eat, the body breaks down sugar and starches from our food into glucose — the body’s energy source — and insulin carries it to our cells.
+When we eat, the body breaks down sugar and starches from our food into glucose, which is the body’s energy source.
+Insulin carries the glucose to all of our cells.
 If you eat too much sugar, it can make your body demand more insulin, which can lead to a build-up of sugar in your blood.
-A higher than normal blood sugar level could increase your risk of eventually developing diabetes.
+All that unneeded sugar can put you at risk of developing a host of health problems, including:

 Type 2 diabetes usually develops slowly — a decade or longer.
 It generally progresses from normal blood glucose to impaired fasting glucose (IFG) or impaired glucose tolerance (IGT) to diabetes.
 When the glucose level is slightly higher than normal, some people refer to it as prediabetes.

-A sugary diet isn’t the only type 2 diabetes risk factor.
+Although a high sugar diet can be a contributor it’s not the only risk factor.
 It’s usually caused by a combination of genetic and environmental factors — some that can be controlled and some that can’t.
 Several risk factors increase a person’s chances of developing the disease.

 - Obesity — if you have a body mass index (BMI) greater than 29, your odds increase to one in four

 - Age — the risk increases with age, especially after 45

 - Inactivity — the less active you are the greater your risk